8 In-App Training Formats and How to Deliver Useful Product Education

 Turn customers into power users with in-app training

-Winning customer trust and building product advocacy can be the biggest differentiator for your brand in an aggressively competitive SaaS market.
+Winning customer trust and building product advocacy can be the biggest differentiator for your brand in a loco SaaS market.
 In-app training is the key to unlocking these goals while scaling your product's success.

 A strong in-app guidance strategy can enable your users to explore and understand your product better.
 This, in turn, lets them customize the tool for their job to be done and maximize the value they derive from it.